-I focus on resolving the structure of the deep Earth to better understand its dynamic evolution.
-My tools are observational seismology and forward waveform modelling.
-I investigate structures in the mantle and core across a range of spatial scales using often using seismic arrays of various sizes.
+I work to improve resolution of the structure of the deep Earth and integrate my results with the work of geodynamics, mineral physics, and geochemistry to better understand the Earth’s evolution.
+My tools are observational seismology and waveform modelling.
+I investigate structures in the mantle and core across a range of spatial scales often using single stations and seismic arrays of various sizes.

 Mantle convection constantly introduces heterogeneity into the mantle through subduction.
 Small, kilometre-scale heterogeneity distributed throughout the mantle is responsible for much of the energy that we observe in the high-frequency seismic wavefield.
 The distribution of this heterogeneity is likely controlled by the patterns of mantle convection.
 By observing scattered seismic energy and mapping the systematic distribution of the causative heterogeneities we can begin to track the movement of the deep Earth through time.

 The scattering of seismic body wave energy by discrete volumes with sharply contrasting elastic parameters (bulk and shear moduli and density) is responsible for the long codas of energy that often follow the arrivals of major phases.
 The direct wave makes investigation of the coda waves challenging.
 However, for some ray geometries (such as PKPdf, the wave that samples the Earth’s mantle, outer and inner cores), scattered seismic waves can arrive as precursors the direct wave, thus can be more easily identified.